tdauth/cpp-futures-promises/README.md

 # cpp-futures-promises
 Examples and extensions of C++ futures and promises based on C++17, Boost.Thread and Folly.
 The extensions are mainly based on the [Scala library for futures and promises](http://docs.scala-lang.org/overviews/core/futures.html) and functions missing from Folly.
-This project provides an advanced futures and promises API which adds missing functions of C++ futures and promises.
+This project provides an advanced futures and promises API based on our paper [Advanced Futures and Promises in C++](http://www.home.hs-karlsruhe.de/~suma0002/publications/advanced-futures-promises-cpp.pdf). which adds missing functions of C++ futures and promises.
 The API is implemented with the help of only a few basic functions.
 The API has a reference implementation with Folly.

-It is based on our paper [Advanced Futures and Promises in C++](http://www.home.hs-karlsruhe.de/~suma0002/publications/advanced-futures-promises-cpp.pdf).

 ## Compile
 To compile the project run the following script on Linux: